pingswept/me30-website/content/logistics/projects.md

 ### Team options for projects 4 and 5

-**Option 1 – Work with a partner of your choice**
-For this set-up to be successful, one of the following statements should be true:
-* Both partners can access the Tufts campus network when testing and running your system, OR
-* at least one partner (who operates the sensor node) has access to change the firewall (port forwarding) settings on their home wireless router, OR
-* both partners are willing to work patiently with the ME 30 team on creating an encrypted tunnel through your firewall.
+**Option 1 – Work in a team of 2 or 3 chosen by you** If there are 1 or 2 other people in the class you would like to work with, send Kristen and Brandon an email listing the names of the people on your team.

-**Option 2 – Work with a partner assigned to you by Kristen and Brandon** We’ll pool all the people who would like to be assigned a partner, and make optimal pairs based on your responses to the following questions about wireless network access.
+**Option 2 – Work in a team of 2 or 3 assigned to you by Kristen and Brandon** We’ll pool all the people who would like to be assigned a partner and try to team you up.
+We might need to make a team of 4 depending on who is available.
+If you'd prefer this option, no need to do anything; we'll team up everyone not already on a team.

 ### More details for projects 4 and 5